-The travel must be submitted to the appropriate Deputy Chief/Deputy Director for approval, then forwarded to the office of the Deputy Chief of Administrative Services or the Grants Office (for grant funded travel only) at least four (4) weeks prior to the travel date (five to six (5-6) weeks prior if flights are necessary).
+The travel must be submitted to the appropriate Deputy Chief/Assistant Chief for approval, then forwarded to the office of the Deputy Chief of Administrative Services or the Grants Office (for grant funded travel only) at least four (4) weeks prior to the travel date (five to six (5-6) weeks prior if flights are necessary).
 If circumstances prevent an employee from adhering to these time constraints, a memo MUST accompany the Travel forms providing an explanation for the short notice.
 Changes will be communicated to the Commanding Officers over the traveling employee by the office of the Deputy Chief of Administrative Services.
-Commanding Officers whose units report directly to the Director of Police Services will forward all travel documents to the Deputy Chief of Administrative Services office for review prior to submission to the Director.
-If travel is grant funded, the Travel Authorization Form must be reviewed and approved by the Grants office, which will forward the travel to the Director for approval after its review.
+Commanding Officers whose units report directly to the Chief of Police will forward all travel documents to the Deputy Chief of Administrative Services office for review prior to submission to the Chief of Police.
+If travel is grant funded, the Travel Authorization Form must be reviewed and approved by the Grants office, which will forward the travel to the Chief of Police for approval after its review.
 The Travel Authorization will then be forwarded to City Hall for approval and processing (CAO approval if necessary) within three (3) weeks of the travel date.